fynv/ThrustRTC/docs/README.md

 [https://github.com/fynv/ThrustRTC](https://github.com/fynv/ThrustRTC)

-The code does not actually contain any CUDA code that need to be prebuilt, therefore CUDA SDK is not a requirement at building time.
+The code does not actually contain any CUDA device code that need to be prebuilt, therefore CUDA SDK is not a requirement at building time.

 At build time, you only need: